Did you know that Mondays are the best days for savings? So are Tuesdays, Wednesdays, Thursdays, Fridays, Saturdays, and Sundays.

 And to be completely honest, we also use Hotjar for qualitative analysis, including popup performance.

 As you can see, sometimes savings are closer than you may think.
 Instead of spending thousands of dollars, we managed to create the Popup Builder of our own.
-And, instead of buying multiple tools to manage website and popups, our customers spend as little as $59 annually (not counting 40% renewal discount) to have both and not to bother about limitations.
+And, instead of buying multiple tools to manage website and popups, our customers spend as little as $49 annually to have both and not to bother about limitations.

 What about the tools that you use?
 Have you found ways of reducing your operational costs or free alternatives as a workaround?
 There is always something left to optimize.